 Hi, there!

 I started this blog as a way to document our journey as we learned how to live sustainably and in harmony with nature.
-What I didn’t expect to find thousands of others out there who have the same passion!
-Now I speak to gardening groups and teach classes about all things homesteading.
+What I didn’t expect to find were tens of thousands of people who have the same passion!
+Now I speak to gardening groups, contribute to published books and teach local classes about all things homesteading.

 What began as a place to share gardening tips has turned into a community of folks who want to know how to live traditionally.
-This encompasses recipes, preserving food, hunting, gardening, holistic health and so much more.
+This encompasses recipes, preserving food, hunting, gardening, and so much more.
 I share recipes that are hearty, simple and from scratch.
+I'm so happy you're here!

 OUR STORY